JohnsonNguyen-Py/Meals-for-you/README.md

     -LODASH

 FRONT END DESIRED STACK
-    -Apart of MERN
+    - Html, React, CSS, Javascript

 BACK END DESIRED STACK
+    -Node.js
     -I want python but idk yet.
 Let's see soon.
+I'll think about it.. but it might change up project if doing so.
+Ehh.

 HOW TO RUN
     npm init -y (creates package json)